samfitgen/trgen/docs/Olympic_Triathlon_Base-High_Volume.md

 > between 80-85% FTP.

 #### Workout 2
+* **Name**: Brick Workout (Phoenix + 10min Transition Run)
+* **Duration**: 10 hours

+**Description**:

+> Pushing toward the high end of a 40k bike time, this 75-minute grind will
+> assure most riders that they can go the “distance” without falling apart.
+As
+> soon as you’ve solidified your confidence in this matter, hop off your bike,
+> masterfully transition into your running gear and take off on a short,
+> 10-minute run with a little more fatigue than usual in those temporarily heavy
+> legs.

+#### Workout 3
 * **Name**: Swim Speed + Sprint Intervals
 * **Duration**: 1 day, 17 hours and 40 minutes